jhpyle/docassemble/_docs/installation.md

 * An [SMTP] server for [sending](#email) (as opposed to receiving) e-mails;
-* [Twilio] for receiving text messages, sending text messages, and forwarding phone calls; and
+* [Twilio] for receiving text messages, sending text messages, sending faxes, and forwarding phone calls;
-* [VoiceRSS] for converting text to an audio file.
+* [VoiceRSS] for converting text to an audio file; and
+* [Google APIs] for autocompleting addresses, normalizing addresses, drawing maps, translating text, and synchronizing files between the [Playground] and a [Google Drive] folder;

 The authentication keys for these services can be set up in the [configuration].